Elyzavetka/Elyzavetka/README.md

 I am Junior Full-Stack Software Engineer based in London.
 ------------------------------------------------

-Recently, I completed the Makers Academy bootcamp, with specialism as a software engineer.
-I have a mathematical brain and I like it when everything is organised and done perfectly.
-In the same time I am also a creative thinker, flexible and adaptable.
-I am sure that those qualities of my character will help me in my Tech career.
-I have a lot of experience working for women's magazines as a photo re-toucher .
-I am also a painter and Art lover.
+I am a junior full-stack developer.
+I have recently completed the Makers Academy bootcamp, with a specialism as a software engineer.
+I have a mathematical and organized brain which makes me a great coder.

+Before my journey into tech, I was an experienced photo editor working for women's magazines.
+I was inspired to move into technology seeing how automation revolutionized teamwork and efficiency within publishing houses.
+I take pride in delivering high-quality work and helping teams produce elegant and functional products.

 Skills
 <p align="left">